tlevine/occupar/readme.md

-The likelihood ratio test finds that the data are significantly more likely given the full model than the null model, suggesting, again, that life stress significantly mediates the relationship between negative perception and participation in activism.
+The likelihood ratio test finds that the data are significantly more likely given the full model than the null model, suggesting, again, that external stress significantly mediates the relationship between negative perception and participation in activism.